Your Trusted Partner

 Yes, but the process requires a completely new S Pass application by the new employer—passes cannot be transferred.
 The new application is assessed against current salary requirements and quota availability.
 There must be no employment gap between pass cancellation and new pass approval to avoid immigration violations.

-What happens if an S Pass renewal is rejected due to salary requirements?
+What happens if an S Pass renewal application is rejected due to salary requirements?

 Which professional services assist with S Pass applications?